apache/cordova-plugman/README.md

 Two different versions of the same plugin cannot be installed into the same application.
 If the user attempts to do so, the tooling should error out appropriately and exit with a non-zero code.

 Dependent plugins should be fetched first and stored in the user's specified plugins directory (or the default enforced by the tool if none is specified).
 These plugins are then installed into the user's cordova project, one by one, in a recursive fashion.
-If installation of any dependent plugin is not successful, the tool should not proceed with installation of the parent plugin.
+If installation of any dependent plugin is not successful, the tool should not proceed with installation of the parent plugin and reverse all changes made to the cordova project by the installation.

+#### name

+A reverse-style domain identifier, as specified by a plugin in the top-level `plugin` element's `id` attribute.

 #### url

-URL pointing to a valid cordova plugin.xml file.
+URL pointing to a valid cordova plugin "universe."

-The tooling should retrieve the plugin contents based on this URL.
+The tooling should retrieve plugin contents based on a combination of this URL and the `name` attribute, i.e. `url` + '/' + `name`.

-If the URL does not resolve or does not contain a valid plugin.xml file, the tool should error out and exit with a non-zero code.
+If the retrieval URL does not resolve or does not contain a valid plugin.xml file, the tool should error out and exit with a non-zero code.

 #### version